 - 1 Pair Hiking Boots (optional)

 - 1 Pair Rubber Flip-Flops

-- Small, compact, and helpful for everywhere from the beach to a hostel shower to a public pool, a pair of flip flops should always make it onto your two-week Europe packing list.
+- Small, compact, and helpful for everywhere from the beach to a hostel shower to a public pool, a pair of flip flops should always make it into your luggage!

-And finally on this packing list for two weeks in Europe comes accessories.
-Whether fashion accessories or handy electronic gadgets, some of these are absolute essential items to bring with you on your trip!
+Whether fashion accessories or handy electronic gadgets, some of these are absolutely essential items to bring with you on your trip to Europe!